Chapter 3.15

 (c) If the person assaults another by strangulation or suffocation;

-(d) If the assault victim is younger than 12 years old and the offender is an adult;
+(d) If the assault victim is a minor and the offender is an adult at least three years older than the victim;

 (e) If the assault victim is a vulnerable adult or a person for whom an elder protection order is in effect;